 - Students, student representatives, and staff working within students’ associations

-The Map has primarily been designed for colleagues in the Scottish higher education sector, but we hope that it also provides a useful and informative resource for those outside Scotland who wish to learn more about policy and practice here, including our enhancement-led approach to quality.
+- Those working in higher education outside Scotland who wish to learn more about policy and practice here, including our enhancement-led approach to quality.

 How might the Transitions Map be used in future?

-The Map will be a long-term legacy of the Student Transitions Enhancement Theme, a resource we can continue to update and promote.
-It functions as a visual representation of the student journey as well as a source of useful information for students and staff.
+The Map will be a long-term legacy of the Student Transitions Enhancement Theme, a resource we will continue to update and promote.

 Charting and populating this landscape has helped us to understand how the more common student transitions sit in relation to each other, as well as the patterns, trends, links between, and gaps in existing practice.